Setting up Pipelines via GitHub Machine Users

 repository.

-For additional information on creating and using Github Actions Repository secrets, please refer to the GitHub Documentation
+For more information on creating and using GitHub Actions Repository secrets, refer to the GitHub Documentation.